univention/univention-corporate-server/doc/manual/ip-config/dns.rst

    database is maintained in Samba's internal LDB database, which Samba updates directly.
 BIND then accesses the Samba DNS data via the DLZ interface.

-When using the Samba backend, a search is performed in the LDAP for every DNS request.
-With the OpenLDAP backend, a search is only performed in the directory service if the DNS data has changed.
-The use of the LDAP backend can thus result in a reduction of the system load on Samba/AD systems.
+When using the Samba back end, a search is performed in the LDAP for every DNS request.
+With the OpenLDAP back end, a search is only performed in the directory service if the DNS data has changed.
+The use of the LDAP back end can thus result in a reduction of the system load on Samba/AD systems.

-The backend is configured via the |UCSUCRV| :envvar:`dns/backend`.
-The DNS administration is not changed by the backend used and is performed via UMC modules in both cases.
+The back end is configured via the |UCSUCRV| :envvar:`dns/backend`.
+The DNS administration is not changed by the back end used and is performed via UMC modules in both cases.

 .. _ip-config-configuration-of-zone-transfers: